Privacy Evaluation for YouTube

 Google provides additional security resources:

-When a child turns 13, they are eligible to manage their account on their Google own.
-If a child chooses to manage their Google Account, their parent or guardian will no longer have access to, or be able to exercise control over their account, unless the parent and their child later choose to set up supervision again through Family Link.
-Before a child becomes eligible to manage their own Google Account, the terms state Google will notify the parent or guardian and the child.
-In addition, the terms state parents and guardians can also use the Family Link app or Family Link settings on the web to edit or modify their child’s Google Account information, review app activity and app permissions, and manage their child’s ability to grant certain permissions to apps to do things like access information from their child’s Android device (such as location, microphone, and contacts).
-Parents can also use Family Link to help manage their child’s access to certain features, apps, and services on Android, or change their Android permissions.
-Lastly, the terms state if at any time a parent or guardian wishes to stop further collection or use of their child's information, they can delete their child’s Google Account my clicking “Delete account” on their child’s Account Info page in Family Link or on the Family group page in My Account.
+Google's terms state your child will have the ability to delete their part activity, and by default grant app permissions (including things like device location, microphone, or contacts) to third parties.
+In addition, the terms state parents and guardians can also use the Family Link app or Family Link settings on the web to edit or modify their child’s Google Account or profile information, review app activity and app permissions, and manage their child’s ability to grant certain permissions to apps or third party services to access your child's information.
+Parents can also use Family Link to help manage their child’s access to certain features, apps, and services.
+Lastly, the terms state if at any time a parent or guardian wishes to stop further collection or use of their child's information, they can delete their child’s Google Account my clicking “Delete profile” on their child’s Account Info page in Family Link or on the Family group page in My Account.

 What data does it collect?